Your workers' comp rates in New Hampshire depend on your industry and team size.

 How to Get the Best Workers' Comp Insurance in New Hampshire

-Getting workers' comp insurance means finding the right provider that balances comprehensive coverage with affordable rates for your specific business needs.
+Getting workers' comp insurance means finding a provider that balances coverage breadth with affordable rates for your business.

 - 1Determine if you need workers' comp coverage in New Hampshire

-Start by checking if exemptions apply to your business.
+Check if exemptions apply to your business.
 A sole proprietor plumber working alone doesn't need coverage, but adding even one employee makes it mandatory.
 New Hampshire strictly enforces employee classification rules.
-Workers you consider independent contractors might legally qualify as employees, which means you need coverage for them or risk serious penalties.
+Workers you consider independent contractors can legally qualify as employees under state law.
+You'll need coverage for them or risk serious penalties.

 - 2Gather your business information